 A 2010 study found a correlation between epigenetic changes and the amount of asbestos fibers embedded in the lung tissue of people with pleural mesothelioma.
 The same study also found a correlation between epigenetic changes and survival among pleural mesothelioma patients.

 The number of epigenetic changes even helped doctors distinguish normal pleural tissue from cancerous pleural tissue.

 Researchers are hoping to discover ways to harness these epigenetic changes to help find a cure for mesothelioma.
 A number of clinical trials have tested epigenetic drugs in people with pleural mesothelioma with mixed results.
 A handful of patients have responded quite well, with one patient entering remission for longer than six years.

 The primary principle behind this therapy is targeting epigenetic changes with drugs that reverse damage and return the expression of DNA back to its pre-cancerous condition.

 These drugs are designed to sniff out epigenetic alterations related to cancer, which is similar to the way chemotherapy targets rapidly dividing cancer cells.
 Epigenetic cancer drugs are even commonly referred to as chemotherapy drugs, which is a generic term used for any anticancer treatment medication.

-Epigenetic drugs, or epi-drugs, are approved by the U.S. Food and Drug Administration (FDA) to treat ER-positive metastatic breast cancer, cutaneous T-cell lymphoma, peripheral T-cell lymphoma, multiple myeloma and a type of leukemia called myelodysplastic syndrome.
+Epigenetic drugs, or epi-drugs, are approved by the U.S. Food and Drug Administration (FDA) to treat ER-positive metastatic breast cancer, cutaneous T-cell lymphoma, peripheral T-cell lymphoma, multiple myeloma and a precursor to leukemia called myelodysplastic syndrome.